john-data-chen/next-dnd-starter-kit/README.md

 ## Known Issues & Limitations

+### The errors of Oxlint and Type-Aware plug-in

+- Enable new rules of Oxlint, it finds more code smell in the project, but they are not issues, no effect in functional.
+- Cleaning technical debt is a long term plan, it is impossibel to finish at once.
+I will clean by small steps each time.

 ### German Translations

 This is a demo project, and I know little of German, so errors of translations might not be fixed in the near future.